Day Hikes around Beagle Gap || Shenandoah National Park

 ![]() |

-The old apple trees from the Royal Orchard are just starting to bloom on our visit.
-I think today we forget that people lived and farmed on what is now Shenandoah National Park.
-The landscape has reclaimed most of these homes and farms but if you keep an eye out you can find what still remains of them.
+The old apple trees from the Royal Orchard were just beginning to bloom during our visit.
+It’s easy to forget that people once lived and farmed in what is now Shenandoah National Park.
+Over time, the landscape has reclaimed most of these homes and farms, but if you look closely, remnants of them can still be found.

-The second leg of our hike takes us up to Little Calf Mountain.
-Just before getting to this point, we met our first thru-hiker of the season.
-He had started out on his thru-hike on 10 February and had just entered into the South District of the park.
-If you have a new PATC map of this section. the trail on the map does not match what is on the ground.
-This is not a big issue but just something to keep in mind.
-This also goes with some of the tracklogs and other online maps.
-Again not a big issue.
+The second leg of our hike took us up to Little Calf Mountain.
+Just before reaching the summit, we met our first thru-hiker of the season.
+He had started his journey on February 10th and had just entered the South District of the park.
+If you have a new PATC map of this section, be aware that the trail on the map doesn’t exactly match what’s on the ground.
+It’s not a major issue, but something to keep in mind — and the same goes for some tracklogs and other online maps.
+Again, it's not a huge problem, just a minor note for those navigating the trail.

 ![]() |